All Episodes

 And what we're seeing now are the fake activists who are hitting the street.

-I remember when I was president, uh there, and I'm gonna disclose this that there were times when we would load up ten buses full of activists by simply giving them ten dollars and a tuna fish sandwich and a drink to get on the bus to go protest something that they had no clue what it was that they were going to protest.
+I remember when I was president, and I'm going to disclose this, that there were times when we would load up 10 buses full of activists by simply giving them $10 and a tuna fish sandwich and a drink to get on the bus to go protest something that they had no clue what it was that they were going to protest.

 And that's what you're seeing on the streets now, and that is fake.